moutons/sysadvent-2013-pushy/index.md

 This cross-node orchestration doesn’t have to be a full-fledged chef run.
 You could use it to simply restart a service (if on your whitelist) if needed.

-Hopefully this gives you a good idea on how to use Pushy, why it’s different than knife ssh, and gets you excited for the upcoming open source release.
+Hopefully this gives you a good idea on how to use Push Jobs, why it’s different than knife ssh, and gets you excited for the upcoming open source release.